lucalves/lucalves/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=lucalves&layout=compact)](https://github.com/lucalves/github-readme-stats)

-I also like Flutter a lot and I have some articles about technology published on Medium, click [here](https://medium.com/@lucalves) to see.
+I also like Flutter a lot and I have some articles about technology published on Medium, click [here](https://medium.com/@lucalves) to see the posts.